d1nch8g/infr/README.md

 docker compose up
 ```

 6. Sh into `docker-email` container and add new users.
+Set up help or other user to pass it to gitea later.

 ```sh
 docker exec -it mail /bin/bash